malko/node-promised-redmine/README.md

 }
 var redmineApi = new Redmine(config);
 redmineApi.getIssues()
-  .success(function(issues){ // success is an alias of then whithout the promise rejection management in D.js the underlying promise library
+  .success(function(issues){ // success is an alias of then without the promise rejection management in D.js the underlying promise library
     // do something with that
   })
 ```